ncandio/MCP_vulnerabilities_scanner/README.md

 # Security Scanner MCP

+Welcome to Security Scanner MCP, an all-in-one security scanning interface that simplifies vulnerability detection across your files and web applications.
+This tool consolidates multiple security scanners into a single, user-friendly GUI application.

 This is an experimental client application that interfaces with external vulnerability scanning tools to test applications for security issues.
 It is designed as a proof of concept for integrating with services like VirusTotal, OWASP ZAP, and dependency scanners.

 ## Purpose